aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

   2: device type 'clients', device ID 'MyIotThing', payload type 'generic'
 ```

-You can close a streaming operation using the `close-stream` sample command:
+You can close a streaming operation using the `close-stream` sample instruction:
 ```
 close-stream <stream-id>
 ```
 , where `<stream-id>` is a sequence number of the operation.
 For our example, JSON operation has stream ID 1 and generic
 operation has stream ID 2.

-For example, to close `generic` stream, execute this sample command:
+For example, to close `generic` stream, execute this sample instruction:
 ```
 close-stream 2
 ```